joyboseroy/indus_decipher/README.md

 literal matching-context substitution pairs, and Harappa has less motif-labeled data to find them in).
-This result suggests the DISTRIBUTIONAL signature of those same communities is still present in Harappa's data even where the stricter substitution test struggled -- consistent with the earlier weak replication being partly a data-density limitation of the minimal-pair method specifically, not clean evidence the underlying classes are Mohenjo-daro-specific.
-Both results should be read together, not the weaker one in isolation.
+This result suggests the DISTRIBUTIONAL signature of those same communities is still present in Harappa's data even where the stricter substitution test struggled.
+That suggestion is now directly confirmed rather than merely consistent-with: see "Matched-size resolution of the Harappa gap" below, which tested the sample-size explanation head-on and found it accounts for the gap in 5 of 5 communities.

 Run it yourself with `python3 experiments/cross_site_held_out_validation.py`.